Ahmedfarghal/React-With-Node-Express/README.md

 How to run the app?
 ---
-  1- cd server
+  1- cd client

+  2- npm install

+  3- cd ..

+  4- npm install

-  2- npm run dev
+  5- npm run dev

   You can run the live preview just from <a href="">here</a>